 - Food Service

-- Health + Beauty
+- Health Care + Beauty

 - Home Services

 The number of consumer service companies out there is huge.
 There are hotels, retail stores, restaurants, and so much more.
-Each of these requires customer service people with exceptional interpersonal skills to help make sure there are satisfied customers that will keep coming back.
+Each of these requires customer support people with exceptional interpersonal skills to help make sure there are satisfied customers that will keep coming back.